I wanted to take a moment to briefly share that I passed the 5-year Vienna mark for my blog (and also for me, who moved here in June 2014).

 Experiencing the ugly truth of human nature, competition, and success over the years has supported me in taking a personal retreat from this blog and social media to heal, strengthen, and grow.
 Out of it came a stronger me (with tools to face future adversity) and interestingly enough, a stronger marriage with my husband, Aldin.

 Now, with a much better sense of myself – and ”chutzpah” as my cousin in Chicago calls it – a new direction has emerged within me.
-Personally and professionally, I will be embarking on a new journey, and if you wish to stay in touch about it, do sign up here.
+Personally and professionally, I will be embarking on a new journey.

 In the meantime, thank you for reading my blog.
 I hope you have found my writings helpful.
 Please do continue to reach out to me with any questions you have about the city or life in Vienna.
 I will still be available to answer all your questions 🙂